zevv/cpstut/README.md

 ```

 Now we will introduce the last important part for building CPS programs,
-which is a special kind of function with the silly name "cpsMagic".
+which is a special kind of function with the silly name `cpsMagic`.
 Hold on
 to your seat, because this is possibly the most confusing part of CPS:

 Let's first describe what a `cpsMagic` function looks like: it